We can’t think of a better way to put it then the ZDNet article :

 One of the great security fears about containers is that an attacker could infect a container with a malicious program, which could escape and attack the host system.
 Well, we now have a security hole that could be used by such an attack: RunC container breakout, CVE-2019-5736.

-Researchers Adam Iwaniuk and Borys Popławski have discovered a vulnerability that applies to multiple container frameworks, including Docker (Swarm and Kubernetes clusters are affected), LXC and Apache Mesos.
+Earlier, in February 2019, security researchers Adam Iwaniuk and Borys Popławski have discovered a vulnerability that applies to multiple container frameworks, including Docker (Swarm and Kubernetes clusters are affected), LXC and Apache Mesos.
 It enables an attacker to break out of a container, and gain root privileges on the host.
 That, in tun, could enable an attacker to attack the rest of the infrastructure, or to turn to other containers on the host, and compromise the security and privacy of business critical applications.

 To understand the industry impact of this vulnerability, it is best to see the quote by Scott McCarty, technical product manager for containers at RedHat: